MP NEET Expected Cutoff 2026: State Quota Ranks, Domicile Rules & DME Counselling Guide

 All students admitted to MP government medical colleges sign a service bond:

-Obligation:1 year of mandatory service in MP government rural health postings after MBBS graduation and internship.
+1year of mandatory service in MP government rural health postings after MBBS graduation and internship. - UR (General) penalty:

 The asymmetric penalty (₹10L UR vs ₹5L reserved categories) is an unusual MP-specific design.
 The rationale, as articulated by the state Higher Education Department, is to bond UR candidates more strongly to the state's rural health system given the lower seat scarcity for UR.
 Operationally, families should plan for the full ₹10L cash exposure if the candidate intends to pursue immediate postgraduate study after MBBS rather than complete the rural posting.